Intellectual property

 Intellectual property is divided into two branches:

-- Literary and artistic property: this branch encompasses copyright (including software, literary works, etc.) and related rights (for database producers, performers, videograms, and phonograms).
+• Literary and artistic property: this branch includes copyright (software, literary works, etc.) and related rights (for database producers, performers, videograms, and phonograms).
 Copyright is automatically acquired upon creation of the work.

-- Industrial property, which includes patents, trademarks, designs, and models, among others.
-Here, rights are obtained through registration.
+• Industrial property includes patents, trademarks, designs, and other forms of intellectual property.
+Rights are obtained through registration.

-An intellectual property right confers a monopoly for a specific period of time: a maximum of 20 years for a patent, 25 years for a design/model, renewable indefinitely for a trademark (subject to renewal), and up to 70 years after the author’s death for copyright.
-This constitutes a significant competitive advantage in a constantly evolving market and can contribute to a more favourable valuation of the company.
+An intellectual property right grants a monopoly for a set period: a maximum of 20 years for a patent, 25 years for a design/model, renewable indefinitely for a trademark (subject to renewal), and up to 70 years after the author’s death for copyright.
+This constitutes a real competitive advantage in a constantly evolving market and can contribute to a higher valuation of the company.